anbuhatakekakashi/node_ctf/README.md

 5. run it using "node app.js"</br>
 6. That should be it!</br>

+7. IF you want to enable SSL (https) you will need to generate some keys and place them in the certs folder.
+Then change line 48 to true and change lines 54 - 58 to your cert paths.

 #ALT INSTALLATION METHOD
 1. Download.</br>
 2. Go to the directory containing app.js</br>